The Benefits Of Selling Your Fixer-Upper To A Cash Buyer

 Using a Realtor also comes with unexpected fees, commissions, and unwanted advice on how to manage your property.
 Yahoo!
 Finance’s Mandi Woodruff estimates that even after paying the buyer’s commission – generally 3% – For Sale By Owners (FSBOs) cut selling costs in half by avoiding their own broker’s commission.
 With a median household cost, cutting out a Realtor saves thousands!

-Get a Cash Offer Within 24 Hours
+Get A Cash Offer Within 24 Hours

 Our customers comment all the time about our soft approach.
 You won’t get a hard sell with us.
 If you are not completely satisfied with the offer we make to buy your house, you don’t have to accept it.
 No charge.
 No fees.
+No hard feelings.

 We’d love to talk to you today about the house and your situation.
 We’re here to help even if you decide not to sell your house.